ncbi/vadr/documentation/advbuild.md

 #---  --------  -----  --------  ----  ----  ----
 ```

-Previously only 267 passed, so we've cut the number of failing
+Previously 233 sequences failed, so we've cut the number of failing
 sequences in half with our recent modifications.

 What are the most common alerts remaining?
 Ranking the lines with